nilathj/mosquitto-tls/README.md

 $SYS/broker/bytes/sent 21133
 ```

-## Setup OwnTracks on your Andriod phone
+## Setup OwnTracks on your Android phone
-Follow the Andriod section in http://owntracks.org/booklet/features/tlscert/
+Follow the Android section in http://owntracks.org/booklet/features/tlscert/

 I used the fullchain.pem and privkey.pem from my /etc/letsencrypt/live/mosquittosubdomain.duckdns.org/ directory.